 - High DNS latency.

-Fixes for DNS server is not responding error on Windows 10, 8 and 7 PC
+How to Fix DNS server is not responding error on Windows

 1. Restart your modem or router